leanovate/microzon/README.md

 * ... or
   * Docker 1.4

-The setup has been tested with MocOS (Maverick/Yosemite) and Ubuntu 14.04.
+The setup has been tested with MacOS (Maverick/Yosemite) and Ubuntu 14.04.
 If you are using a different system you might encounter so far unknown problems.

 ## Getting started